imanuelgittens/javascript-studies/Course-20-Art-Of-Frontend-Development/Section-01-Frontend-Tooling/questions.md

 * Travels up the DOM tree until it finds a match for the supplied selector
 * The returned jQuery object contains zero or one element for each element in the original set

+Example code: `$('#item').closest('li);`

 `.parent()`

 * Begins with the parent element
 * Travels up the DOM tree to the document’s root element, adding each ancestor element to a temporary collection; it then filters that collection based on a selector if one is supplied
 * The returned jQuery object contains zero or more elements for each element in the original set

+Example code: `$('#item').parents('li).first();`

 #####Describe what templating is and explain its usefulness in frontend development.
 Category: Introduction to Templating

+Templating is a way to write HTML pages so that can be updated dynamically.
+It is great for separating markup and logic on a web page (or view) and makes the code very maintainable and reuseable.
+The syntax for most templating engines is close to HTML and generally just adds a few additional characters that provide some awesome functions.

+Many web applications today require bits and pieces to be changed on the fly.
+Let's look at a simple example of a template based web page to see how it works.

+    <h1>{{title}}</h1>
+    <p>{{post}}</h1>

+Now image we had this data for our page.

+    var topStory = {
+        "title": "Story",
+        "post": "lorem ipsum dolor. lorem ipsum dolor. lorem ipsum dolor. lorem ipsum dolor."
+    }

+We can see that our HTML page has a few placeholders for data to come.
+If we run the templating code, the HTML page will look like this.

+    <h1>Story</h1>
+    <p>lorem ipsum dolor. lorem ipsum dolor. lorem ipsum dolor. lorem ipsum dolor.</h1>

+Simple right?
+And even better, if we want to update this post, we only need to change the data in the `topStory` object.
+This is what we mean by separating markup from application logic.
+The HTML remains untouched.
+Templating can be used in much more complex ways to get even more cool features like running a `for` loop to spit out all the items in a list with one line of code, but we'll save all that for later.

+For now, it should suffice to remember that templating makes your code easier to maintain and reuse by separating markup and application logic.